d-velop/dvelop-sdk-node/CONTRIBUTING.md

 Before you consider contributing please submit a feature request.
 This way we can discuss the scope and warn you potential problems of your idea.

 ### Get up and running
 For this project to work you need [node.js](https://nodejs.org/en/) installed.
 We recommend the latest stable version.
+As this project makes use of [workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces) you need at least npm 7 which ships with Node.js 15.

 1. Clone the project via:
 > ```git clone https://github.com/d-velop/dvelop-sdk-node.git```